sympmarc/KOBindings/README.md

 * **/src** contains one file per bindingHandler
 * **/html** contains example files demonstrating the usage of the corresponding bindingHandler.
-* **/docs** contains documentation on the usage of the corresponding bindingHandler.

 Note: Both the folders and contents within /src and /html should be copied to SharePoint to be able to use the examples of SharePoint specific functions.